avneet14027/EventExtraction/README.md

 Sample Outputs have been generated and added to the SampleOutputs folder for the query keywords "death, strike, protest, bomb meet, stone pelt, pellet".

 ### Citations:
-[1] StuffIE: Semantic Tagging of Unlabeled Facets Using Fine-Grained Information Extraction. url: https://gitlab.inf.unibz.it/rprasojo/stuffie/blob/master/README.md
+[1] StuffIE: Semantic Tagging of Unlabeled Facets Using Fine-Grained Information Extraction. https://gitlab.inf.unibz.it/rprasojo/stuffie/blob/master/README.md

     @inproceedings{prasojo2018stuffie,
         title={StuffIE: Semantic Tagging of Unlabeled Facets Using Fine-Grained Information Extraction},